vinhngx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 70 km/h	      		| 70 km/h					 				|
 | No entry		| No entry     							|

+![alt text][image4]

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The top five soft max probabilities were
+The top-1 and top-5 soft max probabilities are detailed in the table and figure below:

 | Probability			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|